A bound of the number of weighted blow-ups to compute the minimal log discrepancy for smooth 3-folds: Introduction

 One of the motivations of the conjectures is that it is considered as a ``weighted blow-up version" of Musta\c{t}\v{a}-Nakamura Conjecture (MN-Conjecture for short):

-\begin{conj}[MN-Conjecture \cite{mn}] Fix $N$ and the exponent $e$ of real ideals.
-Then, there exists a number $\ell_{N,e}\in \bN$ depending only on $N$ and $e$ such that for any real ideal $\a$ with the exponent $e$ the minimal log discrepancy $\mld(0;A,\a)$ is computed by a prime divisor obtained by at most $\ell_{N,e}$ times blow-ups.
+\begin{conj}[MN-Conjecture \cite{mn}] Fix $N$ and the exponent $e$ of $\bR$-ideals.
+Then, there exists a number $\ell_{N,e}\in \bN$ depending only on $N$ and $e$ such that for any $\bR$-ideal $\a$ with the exponent $e$ the minimal log discrepancy $\mld(0;A,\a)$ is computed by a prime divisor obtained by at most $\ell_{N,e}$ times blow-ups.
 Here, the blow-up means the ``usual blow-up", i.e., blow-up with the center at an irreducible reduced closed subset. \end{conj}

 If this conjecture holds, then ACC Conjecture for these pairs holds (\cite{mn}), so it seems to be a significant conjecture.
 On the other hand, MN-Conjecture is equivalent to a reasonable conjecture on arc spaces (\cite{ii}), so it makes sense to study it.\\ Note that MN-Conjecture requires to fix an exponent $e$, while the weighted blow-up versions (Conjecure \ref{conj}, \ref{corconj}) do not require it.
+Assume Conjecture \ref{conj} holds, it is also an interesting question whether the weights of the blow-ups can be bound uniformly in terms of exponents.
+This will strengthen the MN-Conjecture.

 Another motivation of Conjecture \ref{conj} is for the project to bridge between positive characteristic and characteristic 0 (\cite{ii}).
-In \cite{ii}, we have: \begin{lem} Let $\a$ be a real ideal on a smooth variety $A_k$ over $k$ ($\char k=p>0)$ and $E$ a prime divisor over $(A_k,0)$ computing $\mld(0_k;A_k,\a)$.
+In \cite{ii}, we have: \begin{lem} Let $\a$ be an $\bR$-ideal on a smooth variety $A_k$ over $k$ ($\char k=p>0)$ and $E$ a prime divisor over $(A_k,0_k)$ computing $\mld(0_k;A_k,\a)$.